 But before we can go in, we rejoin the quartet, where Jiminy Cricket remarks that they’ve lost ten floors of memories, and asks Sora if maybe they should turn back.
 Coincidence of coincidences, Sora just happens to remember his promise to Naminé (the one Marluxia just mentioned), saying he promised to always keep her safe.
 “I can’t believe I forgot something that important!”
 It’s kind of funny, it’s almost as though they’re deliberately taking the wind out of the earlier friendship speeches about never forgetting your friends!
 “But I can still make up for it now.
 From now on, I’m keeping my promise.”
 Donald, Goofy and Jiminy seem weary of the journey, but they’re willing to support Sora and carry on.

-I’ll talk about the GBA version first – in fact, it’s going to take up the entire entry.
+I’ll talk about the GBA version first.
+In fact, it’s going to take up the entire entry.
 This is a very strange sequence in the GBA.
-Going diagonally toward the bottom-left, the game starts scrolling along a combination obstacle course / puzzle zone, where you have to find Pooh’s friends and help them with minor puzzles.
+Going diagonally toward the bottom-right, the game starts scrolling along a combination obstacle course / puzzle zone, where you have to find Pooh’s friends and help them with minor puzzles.
 Doing so will unlock a series of valuable rewards.
 There’s no need to talk to anyone if you don’t care for their rewards – in fact, you could skip the entire world if you were in a hurry.
-In most cases, all you have to do to get a prize is lead Pooh to his friends without you or him running into obstacles.
-It’s not so much like the Pooh’s Muddy Path minigame from KH1 as it is like an extended and higher quality version of that stupid thirty-second sequence in KH1 where you were leading Pooh away from hunny pots on your way up a hill.
+In most cases, all you have to do to get a prize is lead Pooh to his friends without either of you running into obstalces.
+It’s not so much like the Pooh’s Muddy Path minigame from KH1 as it is like an extended and higher quality version of that unnecessary thirty-second sequence in KH1 where you were leading Pooh away from hunny pots on your way up a hill.
 Except this time, you’re leading Pooh towards hunny pots because he has a… health bar?
 A health/hunger bar that depletes gradually as you go, as well as in response to damage.
 It’s a weird and unusual challenge.
-I’ve wanted to replay the GBA version just to get this version of 100 Acre Wood, but I know a lot of people don’t like it very much.
+In the past, I’ve wanted to replay the entire GBA version just to get this version of 100 Acre Wood, but I know a lot of people don’t like it very much.

 Further down the hill, you begin to encounter new recurring features: holes, which will drop Pooh’s HP if he falls in them, and balloons, that Pooh will grab to no apparent consequence or benefit.
 You can break up the balloons with the Keyblade if you’d like to avoid the delay, but you’ll need one of them if you want to gather all the prizes.
 The idea is to grab a larger cluster of balloons in one corner, which are pinned below a tree where Owl is watching your progress.
 If you do so, Pooh will fly off into the stratosphere, getting Owl’s attention to go rescue him.
 After a brief conversation, Owl gives you your first Spellbinder Keyblade, one of the few elementally aligned (Thunder) Keyblades in the game.
 Unfortunately, there are no enemies in the game that are all that prominently weak against Thunder, so the decision to include the Spellbinder seems rather odd, and probably geared towards multiplayer (say, a counter against anyone using an Enemy Card to become weak to Thunder).